Joy of Satan Ministries: Current, post Dietrich

+In the absence of Maxine Dietrich, the organization is sustained by her advocates and has undergone significant changes.

 Beliefs

-Fresco of enthroned Zeus, cradling a golden lightning bolt and holding a silver scepter.
-Victory crowns him with a laurel wreath.
-Pompeii, House of the Dioscuri, 62-79 CE.

-Theology

-The Temple of Zeus has a polytheistic belief system and believe the demons of the Goetia have a real existence and acknowledge Baal (also referred to as Zeus/Satan) as their primary ruler.

 Ancient gods

-According to Scholars, Satan and some demons are viewed by the Temple of Zeus as one of many deities which are equated with many gods from ancient cultures, such as Satan having known to be the Sumerian god Enki and the Yazidi angel Melek Taus.
-While the Temple of Zeus views Zeus as a deity, they also consider the deities to be highly evolved, sentient, and powerful humanoid extraterrestrial beings who do not age.
+According to scholars, Satan and some demons were viewed by the Joy of Satan Ministries as one of many deities which are equated with many gods from ancient cultures, such as Satan having known to be the Sumerian god Enki and the Yazidi angel Melek Taus.
+While the Joy of Satan Ministries views Satan as a deity, they also consider the deities to be highly evolved, sentient, and powerful humanoid extraterrestrial beings who do not age.

-They also hold the belief of Zeus to be a representative of the notions of strength, power, justice, and freedom.
+They also hold the belief that Satan represents strength, power, justice, and freedom.
 Lilith is another deity of significance to the group, who is recognized as "the patron of strong women and a goddess of women's rights".

 Adaptations and comparisons to LaVey

-While the Temple of Zeus originally established some of the Satanic principles from LaVey's Satanic Bible, Introvigne notes that LaVeyan Satanism tends to be more "rationalist" in comparison.
-In the account of the scholar of philosophy and religion, Asbjorn Dyrendal, he acknowledges "a different spiritual atmosphere from LaVeyan Satanism."
-Asbjorn adds that while LaVey was able to suggest the existence of mysterious, occult forces while simultaneously appealing to an atheist viewpoint, which he claimed was supported by modern science, the Joy of Satan tends to use more simplistic, spiritualist language.
+While the Joy of Satan Ministries originally adapted some of the principles from LaVey's Satanic Bible, Introvigne notes that LaVeyan Satanism tends to be more "rationalist" in comparison.
+The philosophy and religion scholar Asbjorn Dyrendal also describes "a different spiritual atmosphere from LaVeyan Satanism."
+Whereas LaVey was able to suggest the existence of mysterious, occult forces while simultaneously appealing to an atheist viewpoint, the JoSM tends to use more simplistic, spiritualist language.

 Revisionist history

-As noted by sociologist of religion Massimo Introvigne, Maxine Dietrich derived the theory of a mortal struggle between enlightened aliens and a monstrous extra-terrestrial race, the Reptilians.
+As noted by sociologist of religion Massimo Introvigne, Maxine Dietrich derived the theory of a mortal struggle between enlightened aliens and a monstrous extraterrestrial race, the Reptilians.

-Temple of Zeus believes that Satan and the demons of the Goetia are sentient and powerful extraterrestrial beings responsible for the creation of humanity, and whose origins pre-date Abrahamic religions.
+They believe that Satan and the demons of the Goetia are sentient and powerful extraterrestrial beings responsible for the creation of humanity, and whose origins pre-date Abrahamic religions.
 They're also identified as Nephilim from the Hebrew Bible.